oracle-livelabs/adb/shared/adb-speaks-human/sqlfw/sqlfw.md

     The SQL collection is created for `APP_USER`.

-## Task 4: Deploy the SQL Firewall policy for APP_USER
+## Task 4: Deploy the SQL Firewall Policy for APP_USER

 1. On the **SQL collection details** page, click **Generate firewall policy**.